hugochang1/Tutorial/OS/Linux/Network/31_proxy_arp/readme.md

 ### notice
 - still need to add the routing rule, but next hop can be ignored
+- IPv4 is work
+- IPv6 is TBD
+- suggest the method which configures the next-hop in the routing rule

 ### enable proxy ARP and IP forward
 ```